Zeldriz/DYOMP/README.md

 - Set the info message player should be shown when the task starts ex: Find the hidden briefcase around you!
 - Set the way info message should be shown (in chat, white textdraw in bottom, right side in a black semi transparent box)
-- Mapicon to specify location
+- Mapicon to specify location .
-- Specific reward to be given on completion of task
+- Specific reward to be given on completion of task.

 ![Task_props](preset-images/taskprops.png)